Anna-Shirkalina/OLMng/README.md

 -----------------
 Current-clamp traces under synaptic blocker wash-in conditions for cells 1 and 2 can be found in the respective CellX_exp_data/ directories.
-These traces are needed for plotting currentscapes for the spiking models.
+These traces are needed for init.py to run for the spiking models, but can be commented out if only running init.py to obtain the currentscape plots.
 The injected current amplitude is included in the filename.